 You’ll love the way the light brings out so many different colours, and you’ll forever remember how untamed yet invitingly powerful the coastline around Mullaghmore is.

 If you are a photographer, it’s also a great way of chasing that perfect golden light with a lens.
-Getting up at dawn and capturing early morning atmosphere when nature looks more alive and lush with light adding more life to subtle details.
+Getting up at dawn and capturing the early morning atmosphere when nature looks more alive and lush with light adds more life to subtle details.

 #3.
 Go on a photography adventure

 Mullaghmore is a photographer’s dream – she’s a beautiful place with a dramatic touch.
 In addition to tidal pools, jagged rocks and moody skies there’s that perfect focal point for you to shoot too – beautiful Classiebawn Castle backed by Benbulben Mountain and Darty Mountains.

 Photography is all about an amazing experience that’s burned into your memory, and great photos are just a bonus that comes with it.
 That’s why the best advice we can give to anyone visiting Mullaghmore is to explore, experiment and don’t strive for perfection.

 On our last photography trip to Mullaghmore, we took a flask of herbal tea, tossed together a few tasty treats, sat on the rocks and were utterly blown away by the unfolding scenery.

 Tufty clouds formed pretty patterns, shrieking seagulls flew overhead harassing each other, and the rippling ocean was unusually tranquil.

 The setting sun brought out the hypnotic colours, and we realised how fortunate we are to have places like Mullaghmore nearby that we can visit and experience with no one else around.

 Going for the drive along the coastal road in Mullaghmore, which is part of the Wild Atlantic Way, is nothing short of spectacular as it takes you right along the edge of the water.